pcsom/foster-db-system/README.md

 The process for a family to make a request for items has four parts:

-A) Verify general family information
+A) Verify general family information:

 ![](https://i.imgur.com/oxggj0K.png)